mira-moussa/Gas-Pedal/README.md

 .
 Voltage less than 0.3V and more than 3V means there is short circuit in the sensor.
 So the system should enter degraded mode.<br>
 .
 If one sensor has short circuit the max output should be 20% <br>
 .
 If two sensors have short circuit the system should enter total fault state and the output should 0%.<br>
+.
+Coherency between the two sensors should be checked and if coherency error exist the system should enter total fault state.